 The county board members shall be appointed by the chairman of the county board.
 Municipal members from each county board district or other represented area shall be appointed by a majority vote of the mayors of those municipalities that have the greatest percentage of their respective populations residing in that county board district or other represented area.
-All municipal and county board representatives shall be entitled to a vote; the other members shall be nonvoting members, unless authorized to vote by the unanimous consent of the municipal and county board representatives.
+The member representing drainage districts shall be appointed by the drainage district chairperson or by a majority vote of all drainage district chairpersons in the county if more than one drainage district exists in the county.
+The member representing soil and water conservation districts shall be appointed by a majority vote of the soil and water conservation district board or by a majority vote of all soil and water conservation district boards in the county if more than one soil and water conservation district board exists in the county.
+All municipal, county board, drainage district, and soil and water conservation district representatives shall be entitled to a vote; the other members shall be nonvoting members, unless authorized to vote by the unanimous consent of the voting members of the committee; however, Madison, St. Clair, Monroe, Kankakee, Grundy, LaSalle, DeKalb, Kendall, and Boone counties are not required to have a drainage district or a soil and water conservation representative.
 A municipality that is located in more than one county may choose, at the time of formation of the stormwater management planning committee and based on watershed boundaries, to participate in the stormwater management planning program of either or both of the counties.
 Subcommittees of the stormwater management planning committee may be established to serve a portion of the county or a particular drainage basin that has similar stormwater management needs.
 The stormwater management planning committee shall adopt bylaws, by a majority vote of the county and municipal members, to govern the functions of the committee and its subcommittees.
 Officers of the committee shall include a chair and vice chair, one of whom shall be a county representative and one a municipal representative.

 The principal duties of the committee shall be to develop a stormwater management plan for presentation to and approval by the county board, and to direct the plan's implementation and revision.
 The committee may retain engineering, legal, and financial advisors and inspection personnel.
 The committee shall meet at least quarterly and shall hold at least one public meeting during the preparation of the plan and prior to its submittal to the county board.
-The committee may make grants to units of local government that have adopted an ordinance requiring actions consistent with the stormwater management plan and to landowners for the purposes of stormwater management, including special projects; use of the grant money must be consistent with the stormwater management plan.
+The committee may make grants to: (1) units of local government; (2) not-for-profit organizations; and (3) landowners.
+In order for a municipality located partially or wholly within a mapped floodplain to receive grant moneys, the municipality must be a member in the Federal Emergency Management Agency's National Flood Insurance Program.
+A municipality receiving grant moneys must have adopted an ordinance requiring actions consistent with the stormwater management plan.
+Use of the grant money must be consistent with the stormwater management plan.

 The committee shall not have or exercise any power of eminent domain.